felipetovarhenao/bach-workshop/README.md

 ## _bach_ workshop materials

 ### Description
-Materials for a 1.5h workshop on CAAC with [_bach_](https://bachproject.net) package, at the University of Cincinnati's [Center for Computer Music](https://ccm.uc.edu/areas-of-study/academic-units/composition-musicology-theory/programs-events/computer-music.html).
+Materials for a workshop on CAAC with the [_bach_](https://bachproject.net) package, developed during my postdoctoral residency at the [University of Cincinnati's College-Conservatory of Music](https://ccm.uc.edu/).

 ### Requirements
 Through Max's package manager, install the `bach` packages.
 These materials assume a basic/intermediate understanding of Max's visual programming.